LeToNode/Play2.0-CN-doc/javaGuide/JavaRouting.md

 ## Routing priority

 Many routes can match the same request.
-If there is any conflict, the first route (following the declaration order) is used.
+If there is a conflict, the first route (in declaration order) is used.

 ## Reverse routing

-The Router can be used to generate a URL from within a Java call.
-So you’re able to centralize all your URI patterns in a single configuration file, and can be more confident when refactoring your application.
+The router can be used to generate a URL from within a Java call.
+This makes it possible to centralize all your URI patterns in a single configuration file, so you can be more confident when refactoring your application.

-For each Controller used in the routes file, the router will generate a ‘reverse controller’ in the `routes` package, having the same action methods with the same signature, but returning a `play.mvc.Call` instead of a `play.mvc.Result`.
+For each controller used in the routes file, the router will generate a ‘reverse controller’ in the `routes` package, having the same action methods, with the same signature, but returning a `play.mvc.Call` instead of a `play.mvc.Result`.

-The `play.mvc.Call` define an HTTP call, and provides both the HTTP method and the URI.
+The `play.mvc.Call` defines an HTTP call, and provides both the HTTP method and the URI.

 For example, if you create a controller like: